(Last updated: September 24, 2017)

 y-cruncher is more than 2x slower on AMD Bulldozer processors compared to Intel Haswell and Skylake.
 And AMD's Zen processor is still about 50% slower than Intel's 8-core Haswell and Broadwell HEDT processors.
 What's going on here?
 Is y-cruncher another one of those "Intel-biased" benchmarks?

 It boils down to the raw SIMD throughput.
-Intel processors have 256-bit wide vector units while AMD processors are only 128-bits wide.
-While Intel processors can natively run 256-bit AVX instructions, AMD processors need to split them into a pair of 128-bit ops.
+Intel processors have 256-bit and 512-bit wide vector units while AMD processors are only 128-bits wide.

 y-cruncher is one of the few applications that can utilize the AVX to get the full benefit of the vector units.
 This gives Intel processors a very large advantage.